Midwifery in the Middle Ages: Medieval midwives of note

 Only a handful of medieval midwives have been identified for whom we have anything more than a name.
-Green notes that, Bourgot L'Obliere worked for the French queen as a midwife.
-This involvement with the queen was resultant of her outstanding reputation as a successful midwife.
-Green also identified Asseline Alexandre, a woman who attended the births of the Duchess of Burgundy in the 1370s.
+One woman, Bourgot L'Obliere worked for the French queen as a midwife.
+This involvement with the queen was resultant of her outstanding reputation as a successful individual in her trade.
+Another, named Asseline Alexandre, attended the births of the Duchess of Burgundy in the 1370s.
 In addition to these notable midwives, several women were identified in English poll tax records from the later 14th century.
 These women included Matilda Kembere and Marg[ery?]

 Josy in Reading and Felicia Tracy in Canterbury.

 Although often referred to as a midwife, the 12th-century Salernitan medical writer Trota of Salerno was rather a general medical practitioner.
 She specialized in women's conditions, described postpartum repairs, and seems to have seen the supervision of normal birth as the province of others.
+Her contributions to the Trotula display the most notable of her impacts in the field of gynecology.

 The practice of licensing midwives in northern cities of Europe originated in the 14th century, but no extant written licenses from this period have yet been identified.
 Rather, much of what we know of individual midwives comes from legal records and court proceedings.
 For example, we know of the Muslim midwives Blanca and Xenci who were brought from Toledo to serve at the court of King Carlos III of Navarre (r.
 1387-1425).
 Additionally, a mother and daughter “dynasty” of Muslim midwives, doña Fatima and doña Haxa, who attended the births of, Catalina, the queen of Castille, and Blanca, daughter of Carlos of Navarre and herself queen of Navarre by 1425.
 In late 15th- and early 16th-century Brie (a suburb of Paris), midwives can be found using the ecclesiastical courts to secure or confirm their professional advantages.
-For example, we learn of the midwife Isabelle Rougemaille who brought suit in 1500/1501 against a potential client because that woman had allowed another birth attendant to assist her in a recent delivery.
+In one instance, we learned of the midwife Isabelle Rougemaille who brought suit in 1500/1501 against a potential client because that woman had allowed another birth attendant to assist her in a recent delivery.
 Although midwives were occasionally chastened for such offenses as baptizing fetuses that seem to have been born dead (likely because of Christian parental concerns for the child's immortal soul), thus far the only known case of a midwife being prosecuted for the death of a woman under her care is the 1403 trial of a Jewish midwife in the French city of Marseille, Floreta d'Ays.
 That case involves a level of anti-Semitism otherwise undocumented in Marseille in this period.